 The Population Pyramid of India for the year 2026 indicates that the male and female population in the age range of 60-64 stands at 1.9% and the male and female population in the age range of 55-59 stands at 2.3%.

-Based on this data, answer the following questions.

-- a) What is demographic dividend? - b) What do you infer, on comparing the given data for the age group of 55-59 and 60-64?
-What, according to you, are the implications of this inference?
-34. "Niyamgiri Hills is home to Dongria Kondh, a particularly vulnerable tribal group, who had unanimously voted against a project by state government-owned Odisha Mining Corporation (OMC) and Sterlite Industries which wanted to mine bauxite.
+Based on this data, answer the following questions. a) What is demographic dividend?
+Answer same as above b) What do you infer, on comparing the given data for the age group of 55-59 and 60-64?
+Answer same as above c) What, according to you, are the implications of this inference?
+Answer same as above Allower same as above 34.
+"Niyamgiri Hills is home to Dongria Kondh, a particularly vulnerable tribal group, who had unanimously voted against a project by state government-owned Odisha Mining Corporation (OMC) and Sterlite Industries which wanted to mine bauxite.
 The villages' decision followed a landmark Supreme Court verdict on April 18, 2013, that vindicated the decade-long movement.
 The court said forest clearance for the mining project, which had been withdrawn by the Environment Ministry in 2010, could be given only after taking the consent of the gram sabhas, or village councils, in the region in tandem with the Forest Right Act (FRA)."
 (Source: Development At Cost Of Human Lives?
-Revisiting Adivasi Resistance In Mali Parbat, Niyamgiri Hills, Shreya Basak, 19 Jan 2023 12:29 PM, Outlook) Based on the given passage, answer the following questions. a) What is a social movement? b) Based on your reading of the passage, identify the issues that the social movement addresses.
-Would you classify this social movement as old or new?
-Give reasons for your answer.
-6(CREATE) 35.
-What changes did globalization and liberalization introduce in the Indian industrial society?
-6(U)
+Revisiting Adivasi Resistance In Mali Parbat, Niyamgiri Hills, Shreya Basak, 19 Jan 2023 12:29 PM, Outlook) 6(CREATE) Based on the given passage, answer the following questions. a) What is a social movement? a) What is a social movement?
+Sustained collective action, with shared ideology and goals, with some degree organization, to demand changes in state policy.
+Sustained collective action, with shared ideology and goals, with reasons for your answer.
+New Combination of class and quality of life issues; not localized and not within the frame of political parties.
+35. What changes did globalization and liberalization introduce in the Indian industrial society?
+Private companies, especially foreign firms, are encouraged to invest in sectors earlier reserved for the government, including telecom, civil aviation, power, etc. Licenses are no longer required to open industries.
+Disinvestment Indian companies are becoming multinational companies Indian companies being bought over by multinational companies Outsourcing 6(U)